mzt-tang/DnD-Map-Generator/project_requirement/project-requirement.md

 had left off in a previous session, since DnD games can sometimes take a long time to complete.

 **How will this use case be achieved?**<br>
-It can be acieved by accessing an online database where the saved JSON file is stored, then load the JSON file in the game.
+It can be achieved by accessing an online database where the saved JSON file is stored, then loading the JSON file in the game.

 **How will we judge/measure that this use case has been taken into account?**<br>
 This will be judged by checking that all information about the game when loaded is identical to what it was when saved.